Heads up: This description was created by AI and might not be 100% accurate.

 serialization.rb

-This Ruby code snippet demonstrates serializing an object into a binary format using the Marshal class.
-The Marshal
+This Ruby code snippet demonstrates object serialization using Marshal.dump

 Ruby code snippet